amesplash/CampaignMonitorLog/README.md

 $ composer require amesplash/campaignmonitor-log
 ```

-If not already available this will also install `campaignmonitor/createsend-php`.
+If not already available the above command will also install `campaignmonitor/createsend-php`.

 ## Usage